drewpendergrass/CHEEREIO/docs/index.rst

 This site provides a manual for the installation, use, and modification of CHEEREIO for a variety of scientific applications.
 You can download CHEEREIO from the `Github page <https://github.com/drewpendergrass/CHEEREIO/>`__ and install by following the instructions on the :ref:`Installation` page later in the documentation.

-**CHEEREIO development status**: We will officially release a CHEEREIO beta when we publish our model description paper, which is currently in prep.
-We are not yet on a formal release schedule because CHEEREIO is still in active initial development --- though again, we are close (aiming for January 2023).
-In plain English, you are welcome to download CHEEREIO now but at this time the main branch is not guaranteed to be functional.
-This documentation is also not yet fully written but will be complete by the time we submit the model description paper.
-Check back often, or email me at pendergrass [AT] g [DOT] harvard [DOT] edu to be notified when CHEEREIO is released.

 CHEEREIO follows four design principles:

 #. **Easy to customize**: Assimilate anything, in any GEOS-Chem configuration or simulation.